loda-lang/loda-lang.github.io/install.markdown

 loda setup
 ```

-This will start the interactive setup in the command prompt.
+This will start the interactive setup in the command line.
 Follow the instructions to finish the installation.
 After that, you can try `loda eval A000045` as a Hello World example or directly start mining using `loda mine`!

 ## Updating LODA